empyrealus/DFA-Pattern-Matching-Algorithm/README.md

 Using the DNA sequencing letters as an example we may say that our langugae DNA* consists of the alphabet {A,C,G,T}, if a rule of the DNA grammar states that we MUST have any combonation of AATTAATTAAAA or TTAATTAATTTTTT, then we may craft a regular expression that adheres to that rule of the grammar.
 The regular expression would look like (AA+TT)(AA+TT)*.

 See how it's implemented in Javascript by exploring the code.

+*.
+Note that this does not contain a "How to Implement a DFA" but is rather an example of a baisc one and a DFA's capabilities.